Lawson P. Ramage: USS Trout

 On his third patrol, Trout damaged Kyokuyo Maru and Nisshin Maru, and sank Hirotama Maru.
-The Hirotama battle was both a torpedo and deck gun engagement.
+The Hirotama Maru battle was both a torpedo and deck gun engagement.
 Of the fourteen torpedoes Ramage fired, five were duds.
 He joined other submarine commanders in his criticism of the Mark 14 torpedo.

 Ramage's last Trout patrol, her eighth, in March 1943 was a washout: 15 torpedoes fired, with only one low-order detonation.
 It was Admiral Ralph W. Christie's view that, "Red had a miss last patrol—many chances and many failures.
-He is due for a relief and will be sent back to the U.S. for a new boat and rest at the same time.".Christie's assessment must be viewed in light of the fact that he was the officer most responsible for pre-war development of the infamous Mark VI magnetic exploder.
-He was awarded the Navy Cross as a commanding officer of 'Trout'.
+He is due for a relief and will be sent back to the U.S. for a new boat and rest at the same time.".
+He was awarded the Navy Cross as a commanding officer of Trout.
 The citation reads: